Cost of living · Fort Lauderdale, Florida · 2026

 How much does housing cost in Fort Lauderdale?

 A 2-bedroom apartment in Fort Lauderdale costs approximately $2,333 per month based on HUD Fair Market Rent data.
-Housing makes up about 25% of the total monthly budget.
+At about 49% of the monthly needs budget, housing is the largest cost category here.

 Is Fort Lauderdale more expensive than the national average?